kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 17: December 9, 2019

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Continue the DOM Manipulation section.(Event Listeners, callback functions) + Todo list (Shopping app)

+**Thoughts**: It was fun to work with events but at the same time I just can't wait to be studying something else.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/ztm-code/commit/9fa181ec9a7219c2a241e37558910ccd61c9ed0f)

+---

 ### Day 16: December 8, 2019

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Continue the DOM Manipulation section.(Event Listeners, callback functions)